nzilbb/digit-triplets-test/README.md

 ### Admin

-To run for debugging:
+To run during development you can compile the client directly into the webapp location, e.g.:

 ```
 cd client/admin
-ng serve --open
+ng build --output-path /var/lib/tomcat9/webapps/digit-triplets-test/admin/
 ```